 We are excited to provide an iPad for every Saint Paul Public Schools (SPPS) student.
-We believe having their own iPads helps our students learn in new and exciting ways.
-At the same time, students sharpen the technology skills that are now essential in nearly every aspect of life.
+We believe having their own iPads will help our students learn in new and exciting ways.
+At the same time, students will be sharpening the technology skills that are now essential in nearly every aspect of life.

-Your student's iPad opens a new world of learning possibilities.
+Your student's iPad will open a new world of learning possibilities.

-It also gives your student -- and you -- important new responsibilities.
+It will also give your student -- and you -- important new responsibilities.

-In the pages that follow, we introduce you to your student's iPad, explain how to care for it, answer some questions you and your student may have, and list the most important rules for using it safely.
+In the pages that follow, we introduce you to your student's new iPad, explain how to care for it, answer some questions you and your student may have, and list the most important rules for using it safely.